 Here are a few of the Ministries that are held at St Peter's and All Saints

-Sunday School Sunday School is held durng the 10.00am Eucharist at St Peter's where the the Bible stories are taught through craft activities and reading.
-The Sunday School joins the Eucharist halfway through where further activities take place in the church.
+Play & Pray Play & Pray is held during the 10.00am Eucharist at St Peter's where the Bible stories are taught through craft activities and reading.
+The group joins the Eucharist halfway through where further activities take place in the church.

-Community Service Credit Union - every Tuesday morning at St Peter's from 9.15am to 10.45am a credit union facility is available.
-Carers Group - meets monthly to provide confidential support for people who are caring for the elderly or dsabled realtives or friends.
+Community Service Carers Group - meets monthly to provide confidential support for people who are caring for the elderly or disabled relatives or friends.
 Visiting Team - a group who visit those who are housebound, lonely or poorly.
-Food Bank - donations of food from the congregation are collected monthly and devlivered to the local Salvation Army Food Bank.
+Food Bank - donations of food from the congregation are collected monthly and delivered to the local Salvation Army Food Bank.
 Durham-Lesotho Link - members of the congregation regularly accompany Diocesan visits to Lesotho.
 Mission to Seafarers - help is given to the Mission at Tees Dock.
 This involves tasks such as driving the Mission minibus to collect sailors from boats and taking them to the Mission for services and meals, assisting in the preparation and serving of meals.
 If you are interested in any of the above please contact us.

 Music A strong and active choir has been in existence since St Peter's was dedicated in 1881.
 Currently the choir consists of 13 sopranos, young people of school/college age, and over twenty men, comprising counter-tenors, tenors and basses.
 The men's choir covers a wide age range: teenagers who recently moved on from the boys' choir and older men, some whom have sung with the choir for 60+ years.